-I still remember when a friend introduced me to a kind of membership program, similar to MLM where we will be entitled for free trips after certain achievements, I told myself that time that I won’t make my passion in travelling becomes a job.
+I still remember when a friend introduced me to a kind of membership program, similar to MLM where we will be entitled to free trips after certain achievements, I told myself that time that I won’t make my passion in travelling becomes a job.
 But now, without I realize, I have made it becomes a job rather than an enjoyment.
 I feel exhausted and indeliberately I am working all the time even when I am on holiday.
 Sometimes I need to just go travelling without my thinking cap, just go and explore.
-Put myself first not my blog nor my works.
+Put me first not my blog nor my works.
 I should know when I need to ‘pause’.

 Travel ‘deeper’ and not always further

 Since I started my blog, I have always been trying to discover new places.
 Again, to create content for my blog.
-I would make my travel schedule for one year and hunting for early bird tickets.
+I would make my travel schedule for one year and hunt for early bird tickets.
 While it is good to plan early but this year I plan to travel ‘deeper’ of one place or country rather than always aiming for new ones.
 I will go slow but deep.